rinq/websocket/README.md

 > *`void`* [**`session.call`**](#session.call) `(namespace, command, payload[, timeout][, function (error, response) {}])`

-Sends an *Overpass* command, and handles the response.
+Sends a *Rinq* command, and handles the response.

 Both `namespace` and `command` are strings used to dispatch the command to the appropriate server.
 The `payload` can be any [JSON] serializable value.

-The `timeout` value is used in the *Overpass* protocol to determine when an unprocessed command can be discarded due to its age.
+The `timeout` value is used in the *Rinq* protocol to determine when an unprocessed command can be discarded due to its age.
 In addition, if a handler function is supplied, a client-side timeout will cause the handler function to be called with a timeout error as its `error` argument.